MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbolgroup2-getsymbolentryinformation.md

 ### -param Index [in]

-The index of the symbol whose information iyou want.
+The index of the symbol whose information you want.
 The index of a symbol is an identification number.
 The index ranges from zero through the number of symbols in the symbol group minus one.

 ### -param Entry [out]